a-sync/game-server-watcher/README.md

 </details>

 # Project Status
-The code itself is stable and continuously tested/deployed from the cloud branch.
+The code itself is stable and continuously tested/deployed from the master branch.

 The project is in a very early stage.
 More detailed customization options and features will be added as requested.